boriscas/aa-backend-challenge/README.md

 ### Possible improvements
 - A nicer front-end with either some polling to refresh the crawl status or even better, react + graphQL with an appropriate subscription to refresh crawl status
+- A debouncing of the GO button if the user clicks several times
 - ParserService could use more than 1 discriminator attribute to know if a DOMElement is unique
 - The controller could verify CrawlProcessOptionsDto() values by validating the input data sent through request
 - The form input field url is readonly but can be modified in the DOM to crawl other websites
 - When using the request services, the modularity can be better by using a Factory or a Facade pattern to select the appropriate Request service
 - Response HTTP code more accurate handling: for example, HTTP 204 NO CONTENT could be set to stats = 0 and not null and should be not considered a failure such 404/500
-- Tests scopes : more use cases, especially failures cases in CrawlManager could be tested
+- Tests scopes : more use cases and more coverage could be added, especially failures cases in CrawlManager
 - Code style could have been enforced with a PHPStan high level
 - And a lot of other improvements that could probably be found through code review with another or several other developers